Sven Bergqvist: Later life and death

-During his whole active athletic career an onwards, Bergqvist worked full-time as a salesman.
+During his athletic career and onwards, Bergqvist worked full-time as a salesman.
 On 3 December 1955, he was severely injured in an automobile accident and spent the rest of his life in a wheelchair.
-Bergqvist was a close friend of fellow Hammarby and Swedish national player Lennart Skoglund, who visited him in the hospital after the incident.
+Bergqvist was a close friend of fellow Hammarby and Sweden national team player Lennart Skoglund, who visited him in the hospital after the incident.

 Bergqvist's injuries however did not stop him from continuing to exercise sport at an elite level.
 He took up archery and was chosen to represent Sweden at the 1960 Summer Paralympics in Rome, but had to decline due to financial reasons, since he would have had to pay all expenses himself.

-Sven Bergqvist died on 16 December 1996, at the age of 82.
+Bergqvist died on 16 December 1996, at the age of 82.
 He was buried at the cemetery of Katarina Church, close to his childhood home at Södermalm in Stockholm.

 Upon the construction of the Tele2 Arena, Hammarby Fotboll's new home stadium, Bergqvist was honoured with a nearby square being named after him.
 "Svenne Berkas torg" in Johanneshov was subsequently opened in July 2013.